How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Methodology

 \subsection{Per-Query Energy Consumption Estimation}

-To estimate the per-query energy consumption, we introduce a formula that serves as the core of our infrastructure-aware framework.
-This model integrates performance data \cite{artificialanalysis2025}, which evaluates LLMs under standardized conditions.
-For each model, we extract latency and tokens-per-second (TPS) across three prompt configurations that represent real-world use: Short-form (100 input, 300 output tokens), medium (1,000 input, 1,000 output), and long-form (10,000 input, 1,500 output).
-Metrics are reported as distributions over the 5th, 25th, 50th (median), 75th, and 95th percentiles, reflecting variability across multiple test runs for each model and prompt configuration.
-We compute runtime estimates by pairing available latency and TPS quantiles to construct a joint distribution that captures decoding throughput and fixed overhead variability.
-This modeling ensures that downstream energy calculations reflect the stochastic nature of inference workloads.
-Our model computes the per-query energy as:
+To quantify the energy required for a single inference, we introduce a probabilistic framework that captures the stochastic nature of LLM workloads.
+The model integrates standardized performance data \cite{artificialanalysis2025}, which report latency to first-token generation (\(L\)) and tokens-per-second (TPS, denoted \(R\)) across empirical quantiles (5th, 25th, 50th, 75th, and 95th percentiles) and three representative prompt configurations: short-form (100 input, 300 output tokens), medium (1,000 input, 1,000 output), and long-form (10,000 input, 1,500 output), reflecting variability across multiple test runs for each model and prompt configuration.

-, where $P_{\text{GPU}}$ and $P_{\text{non-GPU}}$ represent the maximum rated GPU and non-GPU system power, respectively, measured at the node level. $U_{\text{GPU}}$ denotes the aggregate GPU power draw, incorporating both the number of GPUs assigned and their per-GPU load, while $U_{\text{non-GPU}}$ similarly reflects the aggregate power utilization of non-GPU components.
-Latency refers to the time to first token generation, which corresponds to the time required to process the input prompt.
-TPS represents the generation rate of output tokens; therefore, dividing the output length by TPS yields the time required to generate the response.
-The formula is evaluated across all quantile pairs and output lengths to produce a range of energy estimates per model configuration and output size, incorporating the PUE factor to account for data center-level overheads.
+To model realistic runtime behavior, we construct a joint distribution of \(L\) and \(R\) using a Gaussian copula with correlation coefficient \(\rho = -0.3\), capturing the negative dependence typically observed between latency and TPS.
+From this distribution, we draw 10,000 correlated samples \((L_i, R_i)\), each representing one plausible inference scenario.
+The culmination of this infrastructure-aware framework is the introduction of our novel formula to precisely estimate the per-query energy consumption:

+Let \(L_i\) captures the initialization latency and \(\tfrac{\text{Output Length}}{R_i}\) represents the time it takes to generate the response.
+Also, let \(P_{\text{GPU}}\) and \(P_{\text{non-GPU}}\) denote the rated power draw (in kW) of the GPU subsystem and the non-GPU subsystem (e.g., CPUs, SSDs, network, and cooling control electronics), respectively.
+The parameters \(U_{\text{GPU,min}}\) and \(U_{\text{GPU,max}}\) represent the minimum and maximum GPU utilization fractions observed during inference, while \(U_{\text{non-GPU}}\) represents the average utilization fraction for non-GPU components.
+PUE factor is also incorporated to account for datacenter-level overheads.